|

 Which one should you use?

 Chlorine shock helps sanitize hot tubs by killing algae and microorganisms.
 Use weekly according to label instructions.
 After adding, run jets for 30 minutes to circulate.
-Test water to ensure safe chlorine levels.
+Test the water to ensure safe chlorine levels.

 Wear gloves and eye protection when handling.
 Don’t mix with other chemicals.
 Keep out of reach of children and pets.
 Store in a cool, dry place.